karolzak/cntk-hotel-pictures-classificator/README.md

     ![](doc/ugly_bathroom.jpg)

      *Next picture shows our model wasn't able to find any objects.
-We need to verify if it's because of wrongly tagged data in HotailorPOC2 or is it some kind of issue with [selective search algorithm](http://www.huppelen.nl/publications/selectiveSearchDraft.pdf) and it simply didn't find any [regions of interest](https://en.wikipedia.org/wiki/Region_of_interest) for evaluation*
+We need to verify if it's because of wrongly tagged data in HotailorPOC2 or is it some kind of issue with [Region Proposal Network](https://www.quora.com/How-does-the-region-proposal-network-RPN-in-Faster-R-CNN-work) and it simply didn't find any [regions of interest](https://en.wikipedia.org/wiki/Region_of_interest) for further classification*
     ![](doc/ugly_bathroom2.jpg)

 <br><br>